 Step 2: Stretch Out the Creases

-Stretch out the creases.
-If the creases are not that deep, you can stretch them with your hands easily.
+If the creases are not that deep, you can easily stretch them with your hands.
 If that is not convenient, insert shoetrees to get the job done.

 Step 3: Hang the Boots

-You can hang the boots or just put them in a dry place to let the wrinkles soak the oil.
-This will not take more than 15 minutes.
+You can hang the boots or put them in a dry place to let the wrinkles soak the oil.
+It will not take more than 15 minutes.
 Once done, you can remove the excess oil with a cloth.
 Wrinkled-free shoes are ready to wear.

-Just like iron, steamer works great on leather shoes.
+Just like an iron, a steamer works excellent on leather shoes.
 The whole process of removing wrinkles will be the same as in the case of iron.
-You will definitely be surprised by the results.
+You will be surprised by the results.

 Step 1: Remove Shoe Accessories